pythonanywhere/help_pages/articles/CustomDomains.md

 `http://www.yourdomain.com/foo`, and so on.
 Check out [this help page](/pages/NakedDomains) for details on how to do that.

-## Optional: Use custom PythonAnywhere subdomain

-Usually custom domain means a domain you own, but we made possible to create custom subdomains based on username.
-You could name your web `whatever-yourusername.pythonanywhere.com` and it would work.
-It's still available to paid accounts only.

 ## Still having trouble?